AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 *Export SSO Reports*

+>[!IMPORTANT]
+>
+> The **SSO Uncertain** placeholder is used where Single Sign-On (SSO) is enabled and possible.
+But the following settings might prevent SSO authentication that is explained in the examples below:
+>
+> * User platform settings: The option to block third-party cookies.
+> * User decisions: The users deny platform access to their TV provider subscription.
+> * MVPD settings: MVPD requests authentication for each channel.

-Select **Export reports** to save the data in a CSV file on your local machine.
+Select **Export reports** to save the data as a CSV file on your local machine.

 ## Platforms {#platforms}

-The [AuthN TTL Reports](#authn-ttl-reports), [AuthZ TTL Reports](#authz-ttl-reports), and [SSO Reports](#sso-reports) present data across various platforms in a tabular format.
-These platforms include:
+The [AuthN TTL Reports](#authn-ttl-reports), [AuthZ TTL Reports](#authz-ttl-reports), and [SSO Reports](#sso-reports) present data across various platforms, such as:

-* **DESKTOP**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication JavaScript SDK.
+* **Desktop**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication JavaScript SDK.

+* **Mobile**

-* **MOBILE: IOS**: Displays values that will be applied to the programmer implementations over the Adobe Pass Authentication iOS SDK.
+   **iOS**: Displays values that will be applied to the programmer implementations over the Adobe Pass Authentication iOS SDK.

-* **MOBILE: ANDROID**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication Android SDK.
+   **Android**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication Android SDK.

-* **MOBILE: OTHERS**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for mobile devices.
+   **Others**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for mobile devices.

+* **TVCD**

-* **TVCD: ROKU**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API and that are sending Roku as a device type.
+   **Roku**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API and that are sending Roku as a device type.

-* **TVCD: FIRETV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication FireTV SDK.
+   **FireTV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication FireTV SDK.

-* **TVCD: APPLETV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication tvOS SDK.
+   **AppleTV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication tvOS SDK.

-* **TVCD: OTHERS**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for TV connected devices.
+   **Others**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for TV connected devices.

-* **PLATFORM: UNIDENTIFIED** Displays values that are applied to the Programmer implementations for which Adobe Pass Authentication services detect an unknown device type.
+* **Platform unidentified**: Displays values that are applied to the Programmer implementations for which Adobe Pass Authentication services detect an unknown device type.

 To learn more about how to share the desired device type, such as **Roku** with Adobe Pass Authentication REST APIs or SDKs, view the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md).